 Vermont Spas – Body, Mind, Spirit

 Vermont offers a variety of wellness getaways or spa vacation options.
 The key factor when selecting a Vermont Spa Vacation destination is to fully understand that your ‘spa’ experience will vary greatly based on the type of spa you visit.
 There are many different types of spas, some of the more common include resort and hotel spas, destination spas, day spas, medical spas, health spas, and holistic spas.
-Please share your Vermont spa reviews and comments.
-To feature your Vermont business, contact us.
+Share Vermont spa reviews.
+Feature your Vermont business, contact us.

 Green Mountain Inn, 18 Main Street, Stowe, VT 05672

 Our Health Club offers Aerobic exercise equipment, free weights, stretching equipment, a Jacuzzi and sauna.
 Swim in our year-round outdoor heated pool.
 Extend your wellness experience with a variety of therapeutic massages!
 Our Stowe Village Massage Center offers exceptional bodywork services by certified practitioners in a casual atmosphere.

 Castle Hill Resort & Spa, Rt.
 103, P.O.
 Box 525, Ludlow, VT 05149